WeirdSecurity/ChatBot/README.md

 ## 📜 Example Conversation

 ```
 You: What is FastAPI?
 Bot: FastAPI is a modern, fast web framework for building APIs with Python 3.7+.
 ```

 ---

+## 🔄 Clear Chat

+Click the **Clear Chat** button to erase all stored history from `store.txt`.
+This will reset the conversation for all sessions.

+---

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to **fork this repo** and submit a pull request with your improvements.
+Fork this repo and submit a **pull request** with improvements 🚀

 ---